In recent years that has meant:

 We hope that this 2014 Year in Review will give you a glimpse of some of the moments and progress from the work of last year — both the work of The James Irvine Foundation, and most important, that of the talented leaders and organizations that we are privileged to support.

-This is based on the Annual Performance Report that we make each year to Irvine’s Board of Directors as a way to measure our impact and hold ourselves accountable.
+The Year in Review is based on the Annual Performance Report that we make each year to Irvine’s Board of Directors as a way to measure our impact and hold ourselves accountable.
 It examines the progress we’re seeing in our core grantmaking programs, as well as other areas that we believe contribute to our impact as an institution.
+The Year in Review includes information on the diversity of our staff and board, as well as our financial reports and investment policies.

 This year’s edition contains essays by our President and CEO Don Howard, as well as our Chief Investment Officer John Jenks.
-It features our financial reports and information about staff and board demographics, and we also share our own assessment of what worked well and where we can improve, which we call our Annual Performance Report.
+We share our own assessment of what worked well and where we can improve.
 And, of course, we review some accomplishments that we are particularly proud of, as well as some highlights from our grantees that deserve particular attention.